Ruth Christine, Dip Counselling, Reg MACC

 I work with a variety of issues.
 I am also happy to work with areas of loss, whether that be the passing away of a loved one or the break down of a relationship.
 I work with survivors of physical, emotional, economic or spiritual abuse and also those who have experienced trauma.

-The initial 30 min session is free of charge, and gives us the opportunity to decide whether we will work well together.
+Our initial 30 min session will be free of charge, and gives us the opportunity to decide whether we will work well together

 Contact: Please feel free to contact me if you have any questions.
 I am not always available to answer the phone, but if you text, email or leave a message I will get back to you as soon as I can.